Inspired by true stories that deserve to be told.

 Frieda's Transformation

 The heart of this story.
-Offering a universal, relatable hook - particularly for younger audiences and festival juries.
+Offering a universal, relatable hook, particularly for younger audiences and festival juries.

 Visual Style & Tone